ymishin/SelfDrivingCar/CarND-Vehicle-Detection-P5/README.md

 #### Some notes about pipeline for video processing

-For video processing additional step is performed.
-All detected bounding boxes are stored in a `history` object in a buffer with a specified size.
-This buffer is updated for each frame, and heat map is produced taking into accoutn content of this buffer.
-This helps with vehicle tracking and filtering of false positives.

----

 For video processing additional step can be performed.
 All detected bounding boxes can be stored in a `history` object in a buffer with a specified size.
 This buffer can be updated for each frame, and heat map can be produced taking into account content of this buffer.
 This potentially could help with vehicle tracking and filtering of false positives.
 However, this needs some additional parameter tuning and so was not used for production of the test video.

----

 ### 5. Potential shortcomings and possible improvements with the current pipeline